streetwriters/notesnook/docs/help/contents/publish-notes-with-monographs.md

 1. Right click on a note
 2. Click on `Publish` from Note properties to open publish note dialog.
 3. Click on `Publish` button to publish note.
-4. Copy the url and send it to respective person.
+4. Copy the URL and send it to respective person.

 # [Mobile](#/tab/mobile)

 5. Tap on ![Three dot button](/three-dot-button.png) button on a note.
 6. Tap on `Publish` to open Publish note sheet
 7. Tap on `Publish` button to publish note.
-8. Copy the url and send it to respective person.
+8. Copy the URL and send it to respective person.

 ---